-- (9) The total number and percentage of students in third grade who demonstrated sufficient reading skills for promotion on the alternative reading assessment. - (10) The total number and percentage of students in third grade who were promoted for good cause, by each category of good cause specified in subsection (j). - (11) In succeeding years, the performance of students promoted with a good cause on the state standardized assessment in reading. - (12) By school, the number of teachers who are participating in or have completed professional development in the science of reading and who hold advanced certifications in those areas. - (13) By school, the number of teachers who have completed training in dyslexia awareness, multisensory strategies, and satisfy the definition of a dyslexia interventionist as defined by rule of the State Board of Education. - (n) The State Superintendent of Education shall establish a uniform format for local school systems to use in reporting the information required by subsection (m).
-The format shall be developed with input from local education agencies and shall be provided to each local education agency no later than 90 days before the annual due date.
-Annually, on or before December 1, the State Superintendent of Education shall compile the information received from the local 1 2 education agencies into state level summary information and 3 report the information to the State Board of Education, the public, the Governor, the Lieutenant Governor, the President 4 Pro Tempore of the Senate, the Speaker of the House of Representatives, and the Chairs of the House Ways and Means 7 Education Committee and Senate Finance and Taxation Education Committee.
+1 (6) By grade, the total number and percentage of 2 eligible K-3 students who attended the Alabama Summer Achievement Program or other mandatory summer reading camp.
+3 (7) By grade, pre and post Alabama Summer 4 5 Achievement Program reading assessment scores and other mandatory summer camp data.
+6 7 (8) By grade, the number and percentage of all students retained in grades K-3.
+8 9 (9) The total number and percentage of students in 10 third grade who demonstrated sufficient reading skills for promotion on the alternative reading assessment.
+11 (10) The total number and percentage of students in 12 13 third grade who were promoted for good cause, by each category of good cause specified in subsection (j).
+14 15 (11) In succeeding years, the performance of students promoted with a good cause on the state standardized 16 17 assessment in reading.
+18 (12) By school, the number of teachers who are participating in or have completed professional development in 19 20 the science of reading and who hold advanced certifications in 21 those areas.
+22 (13) By school, the number of teachers who have 23 completed training in dyslexia awareness, multisensory 24 strategies, and satisfy the definition of a dyslexia 25 interventionist as defined by rule of the State Board of Education.
+26

+1 (n) The State Superintendent of Education shall 2 establish a uniform format for local school systems to use in reporting the information required by subsection (m).
+The 3 format shall be developed with input from local education 4 5 agencies and shall be provided to each local education agency 6 no later than 90 days before the annual due date.
+Annually, on 7 or before November 1, the State Superintendent of Education shall compile the information received from the local 8 9 education agencies into state level summary information and 10 report the information to the State Board of Education, the public, the Governor, the Lieutenant Governor, the President 11 12 Pro Tempore of the Senate, the Speaker of the House of 13 Representatives, and the Chairs of the House Ways and Means 14 Education Committee and Senate Finance and Taxation Education 15 Committee.

-- (1) The State Superintendent of Education and the task force established under subsection (a) of Section 3 shall establish annual reading growth and proficiency targets based on the information required to be reported to the superintendent in subsection (m). - (2) Of the funds allocated to the Alabama Reading Initiative pursuant to subdivision (6) of subsection (a) of Section 4 for state administration, the State Superintendent of Education may allocate such sums as he or she deems appropriate to establish an Alabama Reading Initiative Incentive Program that shall distribute monetary incentives to schools based on a formula, approved by the State Superintendent of Education with the Alabama Committee on Grade Level Reading created in Section 7, that shall factor the size and geography of the school, reading growth and proficiency, and the composition of student subgroups.
+16 (1) The State Board of Education shall establish 17 annual reading growth and proficiency targets based on the 18 information required to be reported to the superintendent in 19 subsection (m).

+20 (2) Of the funds allocated to the Alabama Reading 21 Initiative pursuant to subdivision (6) of subsection (a) of Section 4 for state administration, the State Superintendent 22 23 of Education may allocate such sums as he or she deems 24 appropriate to establish an Alabama Reading Initiative 25 Incentive Program that shall distribute monetary incentives to schools based on a formula, approved by the State Board of 26 27 Education, that shall factor the size and geography of the school, reading growth and proficiency, and the composition of student subgroups.

-Section 6. (a) The State Superintendent of Education shall develop, and the State Board of Education shall approve, a dyslexia therapist certification endorsement on or before 1 2 December 31, 2019.
+3 Section 6. (a) The State Department of Education 4 shall develop, and the State Board of Education shall approve, 5 a dyslexia therapist certification endorsement on or before 6 December 31, 2019.